 There is often daily and nightly activities in Dominical, that you may visit at your convenience and on your free time.
 Dominical is approximately 10 Kilometers north of the Sanctuary and if you would like to visit the cost is around $20.00 one way for a taxi.
 There is a good chance you can share the taxi fare to Dominical and back with other volunteers who may wish to visit Dominical. recommended.

-The sanctuary does not require that the volunteers have specific vaccinations, but it is recommended that they are up to date on all routine vaccinations.
+The sanctuary requires all volunteers to have an up to date tetanus vaccination.
+It is recommended that all volunteers are up to date on all other routine vaccinations.
 Vaccination suggestions for travelers can be found on the Center for Disease Control (CDC) Website:

 While there is no risk of Yellow Fever in Costa Rica, the Costa Rican government requires proof of vaccination if you are coming from a country where Yellow Fever is present.
 A list of these countries is Available Here: